August 20, Red (Deluxe Edition) by Taylor Swift

-My prior relationship with the album: If you remember the year 2013 correctly, you know it wasn’t exactly easy to escape “I Knew You Were Trouble,” “We Are Never Ever Getting Back Together” or “22.”
+My prior relationship with the album and artist: If you remember the year 2013 correctly, you know it wasn’t exactly easy to escape “I Knew You Were Trouble,” “We Are Never Ever Getting Back Together” or “22.”
 I was not exactly a fan of any of these songs, and I also found it incredibly obnoxious that Red was still marketed as a country album despite these three singles that were obviously pop songs, plain and simple.

 Eventually I got into the habit of putting on Taylor Swift music and listening to every album in its entirety back-to-back, usually when I had writing to do and I wouldn’t let myself turn off the music until I met my goal.
 It was through this that I realized I had a soft spot for Red.
 Usually when I got to the album’s opening track, “State of Grace,” I would breathe a sigh of relief as I was pretty much done listening to the cliche pop country songs of Taylor’s first three albums.
-This seems to be the first album where Taylor/her label really gave her permission to experiment, and the result is one of her most interesting albums, even if not sonically cohesive.
+This is the first album where Taylor/her label really gave her permission to experiment, and the result is one of her most interesting albums, even if not sonically cohesive.

 The more and more I’ve listened to it, the more I’ve grown to appreciate Red.
 The ratio of songs I really like to songs I really hate is actually quite good.
 I learned I especially loved “All Too Well” and “The Last Time” (ft.
 Gary Lightbody), both of which I’ve made friends listen to and made a case for “see, Taylor can be good when she wants to be.”
 This is the first time I had bothered to listen to the bonus tracks though.
 With 16 songs on the standard version, I’d always kinda assumed the album just ended there.